THERE WERE PLENTY OF REASONS WHY BOB GAILLARD DIDN’T WANT TO TALK

 What my readers might’ve wanted to know was about his USF background.
 There were people in Redlands that attended USF.
 He tried to be kind and patient.
 He was in the midst of a career that left him with 530 coaching triumphs.

-Gaillard was at USF from 1968 through 1977, starting about a decade after Bill Russell had left the Dons.
+Gaillard was at USF from 1968 through 1977, starting about a decade after legendary Bill Russell had left that campus for Boston.

 By 1976, he was the Dons’ head coach, a team that included NBA-bound players like Bill Cartwright, Winford Boynes and James Hardy.
 The Dons were 29-2 that season.